|

 strength in MOTA lies not so much in it's ability to predict accurately

-the performance of an engine, but in it's ability to allow evaluation
+the performance of an engine, but in it's ability to allow evaluation of

-simulator.
-Comparison of the new power curve with the old will allow
+of the new power curve with the old will allow you to determine whether

-you to determine whether or not the change will be worth making.
+or not the change will be worth making.

-and tuning manuals - and what can it do?
+Where is MOTA different to other computer programs and tuning manuals - and what can it do?

 The

-current IWT "MR1" pipe for long circuit karting in the 100cc
+current IWT "MR1" pipe for long circuit karting in the 100cc Non-gearbox

-2001 National Superkart Championship for our own team member Michael
+Championship for our own team member Michael Rogers.
+It is an evolution

-Rogers.
-It is an evolution of all of our earlier designs, that for the
+of all of our earlier designs, that for the past 5 years have seen multiple

-at most meetings qualify at the front of the pack !!
+state championships come our way, and at most meetings qualify at the front

 The Mallala lap record for the 100cc Yamaha heavy class is now in the possession of Ian Williams, using this pipe as designed with the aid of MOTA.